ArthurVincentCS/rastertools/README.rst

 - the calculation of radiometric indices on satellite images
+- the calculation of the Compute the Sky View Factor (SVF) of a Digital Height Model (DHM).
+- the calculation of the hillshades of a Digital Elevation / Surface / Height Model
 - the calculation of the speed of evolution of radiometry from images between two dates
 - the calculation of zonal statistics of the bands of a raster, that is to say statistics such as min, max, average, etc. on subareas (defined by a vector file) of the area of interest.